 How might RFID data be used in global diagnostics?
-The possibilities are limited only by the imagination of innovative healthcare professionals designing next-generation diagnostics instruments right now, but a few of the possibilities include authentication, predictive maintenance, quality controls and automated data logging, specimen tracking in different locations and cloud-based services.
+The possibilities are limited only by the imagination of innovative healthcare professionals designing next-generation diagnostics instruments right now, but a few of the possibilities include authentication, predictive maintenance, specimen tracking, quality controls and automated data logging in different locations and cloud-based services.

 Reagents used in diagnostics represent a significant source of customer value and many specialized reagents and other consumables are proprietary, designed only for use in specific automated instruments.